-- Fuel is always available (don’t have to refill propane tank)
+- Fuel is always available (no need to refill a Propane tank)

 Natural gas fire pits are a great option if you want to add a permanent fire feature to your backyard.
-They do require a permanent gas line to be installed.
+They do, however, require a gas line to be installed.

 If a gas line is not already available, you will need to hire a professional to install the line and hook up your fire pit.

 This might sound time-consuming, but once the gas is connected, your fire pit will have a constant fuel source.

 You won't need to refill a Propane tank, saving you time and money.
 You can simply turn your fire pit on, relax, and never have to worry about the flames going out.